MihaiAC/learning-react/browser_extension_manager_ui/Readme.md

 # Browser extensions manager UI solution

-This is a solution to the [Browser extensions manager UI challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/browser-extension-manager-ui-yNZnOfsMAp).
+This is a solution to the [Browser extensions manager UI challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/browser-extension-manager-ui-yNZnOfsMAp) using React, Tailwind, and Vite.

 ### The challenge